 The first exam for these subjects will be summer 2018 for the A-level and summer 2017 for the AS level:

-For details on subjects not offered by Oxbridge Home Learning, please see Ofqual’s timeline of changes which you can find by clicking here.
+For details on subjects not offered by Oxbridge, please refer to Ofqual's timeline of changes.

 For subjects changing in 2015 (Biology, Business Studies, Economics, English Literature, English Language, English Language and Literature, History, Psychology, Sociology), the last exam for the current A-levels is summer 2016.
 It is possible that there may be a resit opportunity in 2017, but this is yet to be confirmed by Ofqual.

 Linear.
-This means that assessment will take place at the end of the course.
+This means that the assessment will take place at the end of the course.

 There will still be an AS level, but it will be a stand-alone course and will not count towards the A-level.

-If you would like to talk through these changes or discuss your own requirements, please get in touch with our Course Advice team who will be, as always, happy to help you.
+If you would like to talk through these changes or discuss your own requirements, please get in touch with our learning advisers who will be, as always, happy to help you.